aioobe/aioobe.github.io/_posts/2019-01-27-Removing-my-NFC-implant.md

 Extracting the chip
 -------------------
 At first I was a bit disappointed and sad.
 My wonderful little toy that had offered me so much fun the past weeks had died!
-After a couple of days I got over it (shit happens, life's life) and started to get a little excited over the procedure of taking it out.
+After a couple of days I got over it.
+Shit happens.
+Life's life.
+I started to think about how to get it out.

 I watched [this video](https://www.youtube.com/watch?v=_FEWrnPHFPw) and it looked pretty easy.
 I had read somewhere that it would cost about $200 at a piercing studio to get it out.
-I wasn't too keen on paying that money for someone to do a 2 mm cut and squeeze it out for me.
+I wasn't too keen on paying that money for someone to do a 2 mm cut and squeeze it out.
 Instead I talked my colleague into doing it.

 Here's what I bought: